TallesValiatti/Community-Contributions-2023-2024/README.md

 # Community-Contributions-2023-2024

-This repository consolidates my contributions between MM. dd, 2023 and MM. dd, 2024.
+This repository consolidates my contributions between Aug 10, 2023 and Aug 1, 2024.

 ## Areas of Contribution